 - MEng students participate in a large group project worth 25% of the year, which simulates the multidisciplinary working practices you will experience in your career.
 Students from all specialist courses work together on these projects.
 Popular projects include the IMechE Formula Student racing car competition, Warwick University satellite project (WUSAT), Severn Trent reservoir design, ICE shaping the world infrastructure design for poor communities, building search-and-rescue robots with Warwick Mobile Robotics, or creating a human-powered submarine.
 The MEng final year multidisciplinary project is unique to the four-year degree and not something that you would normally find as part of a one year stand-along Masters.

-- MEng students who take their third year abroad as an Exchange Year, and do not complete an individual project, will be required to do so as a core module during their MEng year at Warwick.
+- MEng students who take their third year abroad as an Exchange Year (2022 entry only), and do not complete an individual project, will be required to do so as a core module during their MEng year at Warwick.